nxtruong/Truong-Personal-Site-Netlify/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Machine Learning
-  - Control
+  - Control systems
-  - Optimization
+  - AI/Machine learning and control
-  - Cyber-physical Systems
+  - Cyber-physical systems
-  - Smart & Autonomous Systems # , including smart buildings, smart grids, robots
+  - Smart & autonomous systems # , including smart buildings, smart grids, robots
+  - Smart energy systems, robotics
+  - Security for cyber-physical systems

 # Education to show in About widget
 education: